migillett/LiveLT/README.md

 ### Dependencies
 This script requires Python 3.10 or higher.
 You'll need to install a few dependencies as well by running `pip3 install -r ./requirements.txt` once you've cloned the repo.

+Also make sure it's running on a MacOS or Windows machine.
+I'm trying to get it to work on Linux, but haven't had any luck with my install of Pop_OS yet.

 ### How to Use
 1. On your Tricaster, start up a live switching project and click on the globe in the top-right corner.
 Take note of your Tricaster's IP address and save that for later.
 I highly recommend giving your Tricaster a static IP address or reserving the DHCP address on your router.
 See your router's manual for more information on this.